mcitosa/hackathon-resources/hackathon_README_template.md

 ### Prerequisites

-What must be installed in order to run your project, and how do you install them?
+What prerequisites must be installed in order to run your project, and how do you install them?

 ```
 Provide code samples in this fenced code block.